Backpacking Budget for South America

 As you can see there’s quite a wide variety between countries so calculating a Latin America travel budget can be difficult.
 Over the years of running this site, we’ve had various people disagreeing with these figures.
 Some say Peru or Colombia are far cheaper than Ecuador but bare in mind that although the cost food/accommodation may be similar or even less, you will spend much more on transport in the bigger countries like Peru, Colombia, Argentina or Chile as the destinations are far further away from each other.
 Ecuador is much more compact with just a few hours on a bus and only a few US Dollars separating most of the popular travel destinations.

 On a similar kind of note, prices in Uruguay are comparable to anything you’ll find in Brazil or Argentina and can soar to Western European levels in places but the country is small so again you won’t be spending any extra money on flights or expensive long-distance coaches.
+If you’re really short on funds but still want to visit these countries, it might be worth getting your hands on Will Hatton’s guide called How to travel on $10 a day.

 French Guiana, Suriname and Guyana are on the expensive end of the scale but they are so small, visitors often go for a specific purpose rather than on a general trip around the country so we haven’t factored them in.
 In Venezuela, there is something like 4 different exchange rates so it can vary from being absurdly cheap to extremely expensive depending which one you can get.
 The country is suffering from a severe economic crisis right now with violent crime rife so it’s probably not the best time to go in any case.